Davington: History

 Davington was an ancient parish.
 The parish was fairly rural and essentially was a cluster of houses around the parish church and school, as well as a few widely distributed farm houses and cottages around.
-It became a civil parish in 1866, but the civil parish was abolished in 1935.
+It became a civil parish in 1866, but the civil parish was abolished on 1 April 1935.
 Most of the parish became part of Faversham, but smaller areas were added to the civil parishes of Luddenham and Oare.
+In 1931 the parish had a population of 173.

 Post-war residential development connected the parish to the centre of Faversham.

 Notable buildings

 Davington church is a prominent and much-loved local feature, which stands on top of a ridge above Stonebridge Pond.
 The Norman Priory Church is dedicated to St Mary Magdalene and St Lawrence and is the oldest existing building in the Faversham area.
 Most of its building construction dates from the second half of the twelfth century.
 Beside it, is a Priory house.
 This is largely the remains of Davington Priory, which was founded in 1153 for a prioress and her 26 Benedictine nuns.
 It is well known for being the home of Bob Geldof.